aht/extproc/README.md

 In effect, make Python a sane alternative to non-trivial shell scripts.

-Technically, pc.py is a layer on top of subprocess.
+Technically, extproc is a layer on top of subprocess.
 The subprocess module support a rich API but is clumsy for many common use cases, namely sync/async fork-exec, command substitution and pipelining, all of which is trivial to do on system shells.
 [1][2]